eudoraleer/scasa/README.md

 ## Installation

 Scasa only has Linux version at the moment.
-To install, download the scasa folder from the.
 The software is already compiled for Linux and installation time needed is less than two minutes.
+Please follow the instructions below to install scasa:

 Dependency packages below are needed to run the quick tutorial below for scasa: